2006-2008 Mac Mini Core 2 Duo CPU Upgrades (Chip Swaps)|

-Tony C. sent a link (translated) to a forum post on 2.16GHz Core Duo CPU swap in a Mini.
+Tony C. sent a link to a English translated forum post on 2.16GHz Core Duo CPU swap in a Mini.
+(Translator no longer online.)
 Includes some benchmark comparisons to G5 towers.

 At first I thought this was just another T2600 (2.16GHz) swap, but some comments in the post mention a Merom T7400 (aka Core2, 4MB L2), I didn't think they were shipping yet (until August?) and down the translated page it mentions a "T2600" and the Apple System Profiler screenshot shows 2MB L2 cache, but in some of the text down the page (benchmark section) it says "Mac Mini/Merom 2.16GHz" (original Core Duo 2.16GHz is T2600).

-I asked if any readers fluent in Chinese could clarify this from the untranslated page, and a couple replied the article did mention using a Merom CPU.
+I asked if any readers fluent in Chinese could clarify this from the untranslated page at www.oikos.com.tw/v4/viewtopic.php?id=20099, and a couple replied the article did mention using a Merom CPU.

 i'm a native speaker of chinese.
 This Web site shows the new Merom in mac mini, it says the CPU is too new to be recognized by the